lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 *Note that the properties of an Interop [Instance](../../../reference/core/latest/interop/index.html#Instance) can have both a string or a regular expression as a value.*

-Application instances are ranked internally.
+App instances are ranked internally.
 The "best" instance is the first one running on the user's desktop and under the user's name.
-If there are multiple applications matching these criteria, the first instance is used.
+If there are multiple apps matching these criteria, the first instance is used.

-To invoke a method on a preferred set of applications, pass a target as a third argument.
+To invoke a method on a preferred set of apps, pass a target as a third argument.

 If nothing is passed, `"best"` is default: